DenisBratchikov/data-structure-operations/README.md

 `js-collection-operations` lets you easily find **union**, **intersection**, **difference**, **symmetric difference** and **includes** of JavaScript Arrays, Sets and Array-like Objects.
 Also you can find **map** and **filter** functions for Sets and Array-like Objects.

+You may use this library both in Browser and in NodeJS environment.

 ## Installation

 Using npm: